Latest QEMU published Ubuntu medians

 Boot performance

-- MicroVM creation: SmolVM allocates IP addresses, TAP devices, and network rules in tens of milliseconds.
+- Sandbox creation: SmolVM allocates names, IPs, disk metadata, and network rules in tens of milliseconds.

-- Hardware virtualization: Uses KVM on Linux and Hypervisor.framework on macOS for near-native performance.
+microvmmachine by default. - Hardware virtualization: SmolVM uses KVM on Linux and Hypervisor.framework on macOS for near-native performance.

 - Safe boot trims: The default

-MICROVM_DIRECTprofile appendstsc=reliable no_timer_check quietto the kernel cmdline.
+MICROVM_DIRECTprofile appendstsc=reliable no_timer_check quietto the kernel command line.
 SetSMOLVM_VERBOSE_BOOT=1to dropquietwhen debugging a stuck boot.

 Runtime performance